Unifying Summary Statistic Selection for Approximate Bayesian Computation: Experiments

 where $\softmax_j \parentheses{\eta} = \exp\eta_j / \sum_{l=1}^k\exp\eta_l$.

-A comparison of the performance of different methods based on $1{,}000$ approximate posterior samples ($0.1\%$ of the reference table) is shown in panel~(a) of \cref{fig:evaluation} (see \cref{tbl:methods} in \integratedAppendicesSwitch{the appendix}{online Appendix~C} for a table of results).
+A comparison of the performance of different methods based on $1{,}000$ approximate posterior samples ($0.1\%$ of the reference table) is shown in panel~(a) of \cref{fig:evaluation} (see \cref{tbl:methods} in the appendix for a table of results).
 We report the RMISE for completeness, but it is a poor metric for multimodal posteriors.
 For example, a point mass at $\theta=0$ would have $\text{RMISE} = 1$---lower than any of the methods we considered.
 As expected, linear and nonlinear posterior mean estimators performed worst in terms of NLP because the posterior is bimodal.
 Because of its flexibility, the nonlinear estimator was able to accurately estimate the posterior mean $\E[\theta\dist\posterior{\theta\mid z}]{\theta}=0$ which, ironically, led to the worst performance: The NLP is equal to the prior entropy ($1.42$).
 The linear estimator performed better because the regression coefficients are entirely determined by noise in the training set, \ie{} the scalar summary is a random projection of the candidate summaries.
 Similarly, extracting features using PLS regression is driven by noise: Here, three random orthogonal projections of candidate features were selected based on five-fold cross-validation, allowing PLS to outperform both linear and nonlinear regression.
-Minimising the conditional posterior entropy and using candidate summaries without selection performed similarly and better than regression-based approaches.
+Minimizing the conditional posterior entropy and using candidate summaries without selection performed similarly and better than regression-based approaches.

-MDN-compressed ABC performed almost as well as the gold standard likelihood-based inference and better than samples drawn directly from the MDN, as illustrated in panel~(b) of \cref{fig:benchmark} for a particular example.
-The architecture of the MDN is too restrictive to provide a good posterior approximation.
-Increasing the number of components to $k=10$ provides a better approximation ($\text{NLP} = 1.05\pm 0.01$) with the same performance as both the likelihood-based approach and MDN-compressed ABC.
+MDN-compressed ABC performed as well as the gold standard likelihood-based inference ($\text{NLP} = 1.05\pm 0.01$) and better than samples drawn directly from the MDN ($\text{NLP} = 1.08\pm 0.02$), as illustrated in panel~(b) of \cref{fig:benchmark} for a particular example.
+While the bottleneck forces the network to compress data to an informative summary statistic, the architecture of the MDN with only two mixture components is too restrictive to approximate the true posterior well.
+Increasing the number of components to $k=10$ provides a better approximation with the same performance as both the likelihood-based approach and MDN-compressed ABC.
 Here, we deliberately restricted the architecture to illustrate that ABC with good summaries can remain competitive because it does not rely on parametric assumptions about the density.